Ahituv-lab/Asymmetron/docs/source/contained_asymmetries.rst

 **Outputs:**

-* Table containing strand asymmetries of ++/+-/-+/-- orientations, same-strand, opposite strand, p-value, p-value with Bonferoni correction.
+* Table containing strand asymmetries of for same strand and opposite strand orientations, p-value, p-value with Bonferoni correction.

 * Barplot of strand asymmetries for each pair of comparisons.